Sunday, January 18, 2026

 Yes, defenses can blitz against run plays.
 This is often called a “run blitz” and is designed to stop the running back in the backfield.

-The concept of the blitz evolved over time, but many credit Don Ettinger, a linebacker coach for the New York Giants in the 1950s, with developing the first systematic blitzing scheme.
+The concept of the blitz evolved, but many credit Don Ettinger, a linebacker coach for the New York Giants in the 1950s, with developing the first systematic blitzing scheme.

 A standard pass rush typically involves just the defensive linemen (usually 3-4 players) rushing the passer.
 A blitz involves sending additional players (linebackers, cornerbacks, or safeties) to rush the quarterback.

 Yes, experienced quarterbacks who can quickly read defenses and get rid of the ball are often better at beating blitzes.
-Quarterbacks with good mobility can also use their legs to escape blitz pressure.
+Quarterbacks with excellent mobility can also use their legs to escape blitz pressure.

 Abubakar is a writer and digital marketing expert.
 Who has founded multiple blogs and successful businesses in the fields of digital marketing, software development.
 A full-service digital media agency that partners with clients to boost their business outcomes.